Marshlands Conservancy: Invasive species

 Like many other sanctuaries that are impacted by climate change, the ecology of Marshlands is changing due to the aggressive pressure of invasive species.
 Disturbed waste areas at the conservancy include a refuse dump next to the long meadow where Tree of Heaven can be found.
-According to the Audubon, invasive plants like Tatarian honeysuckle and Norway maples cause harm to native plants and the local ecosystem.
+According to Audubon, invasive plants like Tatarian honeysuckle and Norway maples cause harm to native plants and the local ecosystem.
 Other invasive species identified include: